 Giving Compass' Take:

 - How will this bill pave the way for other literacy bills in early education?
+HOw can this success be replicated elsewhere?

 - Read about improving literacy through book donations.